TaalVerena/my-budget-buddy/README.md

 - The individual categories take the budget and spends values to calculate if the user is over budget, under budget or on track:
   - Over budget values are presented in red.
   - Under budget values are presented in green.
-  - On track values are presented in lavendar.
+  - On track values are presented in purple.
 - The graph shows the user their expenses as a percentage of their income.
-The graph is presented in a bar graph to make it easy to read and understand.
 - A "Home" button is provided at the end of the modal as confirmation to the user that the budget is complete.
 When clicked, the user is taken to the home page.
+- The change from the Wireframe is the use of a bar graph instead of a pie chart.
+This change was made to provide a better user experience and to provide a clearer visual representation of the user's expenses.

 #### About & Contact Page
 - The About & Contact Page consists of an About Us section, How It Works section and Contact Us form.
-- The layout is the same on mobiles and desktops with margin and padding adjusted depending on the device size.
+- The layout is the same on mobiles and desktops with margin and padding adjusting depending on the device size.
 ##### About Us
-- This section gives the user information about what My Budget Buddy is for and confirms that it manages income, expense and budget goals.
+- This section was not in the original Wireframe, but was added to give the user information about what My Budget Buddy is for and confirms that it manages income, expenses and budget goals.

     ![About & Contact Landing Mobile](README-media/about-and-contact-landing-mobile.png)

     ![About & Contact Landing Desktop](README-media/about-and-contact-landing-desktop.png)
 ##### How It Works
-- This section explains how the website works, how to navigate each modal and what My Budget Buddy can do for the user.
+- This section was added after the WIreframe design and explains how the website works, how to navigate each modal and what My Budget Buddy can do for the user.

     ![How It Works Mobile](README-media/how-it-works-mobile.png)